Sports Illustrated’s NASCAR Sprint Cup

 Design responsive web layouts that can be re-used in a systematic way

 As part of a larger initiative around the new Daytona speedway and the upcoming Sprint Cup races, this website was considered the hub for all things.
 This meant that I had to coordinate with many other teams around photography, video, editorial schedules, sponsorship requirements, copy editing and fact checking, development timelines, and sign offs from various groups under tight deadlines.
-The final presentation, which was partially templatized, helped to streamline and expedite both design and development, as well as promoted a cohesive design system across all pages.
+The final presentation, which was partially templatized, helped to streamline and expedite both design and development, as well as promoted a cohesive design style across all pages.